top of page

 - working 5 days a week

-As discussed in a previous blog we know humans are a sucker for routine.
+We know humans are a sucker for routine.
 It only stands to reason therefore that we have used our ability to 'co-operate flexibly and in large numbers' (2) to strengthen routine, habit, traditions, regimes even dictatorships and so on...

 One of the aims of NotLostbutFree is to always encourage participants to find out who they really are.
-Not to get too nihilistic on your ass, but you create your own purpose in this world so make it a good one.
+Not to get too nihilistic on you, but you create your own purpose in this world so make it a good one.
 Harking back to Johari and his window; explore your unknown self by surrounding yourself with others, show your hidden self so your true and little by little your blind self will reduce.

 It is easy to get lost in the rat race (in case you didn't know this term compares humans to rats attempting to earn their cheesy reward, to no avail) so sit down and ask yourself;

-Loves -
+Love -

-Wants to -
+Want to do -

-Has the goal of -
+Have the goal of -

-Used to be afraid of -
+Remember being afraid of -

-Is driven by -
+Feel driven by -

-Is inspired by -
+Feel inspired by -

-Has a habit of -
+Have a habit of -

-Gets disappointed by -
+Get disappointed by -

-Wishes I could -
+Wish you could -

-Believes in -
+Believe in -

 Questions that may be harder are asking what we 'have a habit of' and what we are 'disappointed by' - these are often examples of things that others may notice before us and hide in our 'known to others, not known to self' window.

-Either way, these questions allow us to open up our true self and issue a reminder of what we are aiming for.
+Asking ourselves such questions allow us to open up our true self and issue a reminder of what we are aiming for.
 They allow us to reconsider any 'norms' we may have fallen prey to without conscious choice.

 TTFN, Becky.